 In the past month, the price has gone up by +977% & people who have invested in XRP are making a great profit.

-As of right now (May 2017), XRP is one of the best cryptocurrencies to invest in.
+As of right now (January 2018), XRP is one of the decent cryptocurrencies to invest in.

 If you are planning to buy Ripple (XRP), you may have a couple questions: